cclearpartners/myi-docs/src/references/custom-parameters-list-view.md

 date: 2021-01-03T02:54:54.912Z
 order: 2
 ---

 These custom parameters can be set either on a List View or on a Reporting Block Layout.
+The ones set on Reporting Block Layout override the ones set on List View.

 ## fieldsInclude